Tavira – the complete guide (2019)

 Tavira is a beloved holiday destination that combines breathtaking beaches with Portuguese culture.
 Regarded as one of the most beautiful towns of the Algarve, you will find a unique mix of traditional architecture with Moorish influences.
-Culinary tourists will be pleased to find the many top rated restaurants in this historic town with picturesque plazas and cobbled streets.
-From cycling, golfing to dancing the night away, it is never a dull moment in the Venice of the Algarve.
-Find out all the secret tips on Tavira.
+It is sometimes also called the Venice of the Algarve.
+This historic town with picturesque plazas and cobbled streets has everything you need for a great holiday.
+After reading this article, you will be the tour guide when visiting Tavira.

 What to see

 Praça da República